By the UK's Best Gap Year Company - The Leap.

 But to help the supporting home team we have pulled together our top 10 tips for you, gleaned from years of gap year errors we've had to help iron out… so take heed…

 At this point in the gap year the entire focus seems to be on earning money and mulling over possible plans.
-Our advice here is if you are thinking about joining a Gap year volunteer program, seeking an internship or a gap year ski job – get booking.
+Our advice here is if you are thinking about joining a Gap year volunteer program or seeking an internship – get booking.

 Most programs out there have limited team sizes and the best always goes first.
 Look at our volunteer program around a gap year in Ecuador and the Galapagos – we now have a waiting list for January.
 Message here, put their name down to something.

 Look out for: Deadline dates for jobs, internships or volunteering programs.

 A few companies (like us) are happy for your gapper to reserve a place with a small deposit, just ask.

 A headache for many as Google provides so many online solutions BUT we advise you to book through a tour operator where you have a point of contact should you need to change a flight or heavens above your gapper misses one.

 Flight jargon you will come across:

 Open jaw flights: allow your gapper to fly into x and out of y.